 Interface Servo motor with STM32

-I have already covered a tutorial about Pulse Width Modulation in STM32 HERE and in this tutorial i am going to cover one of its applications.
+I have already covered a tutorial about Pulse Width Modulation in STM32 and this tutorial covers one of its applications.
 Today we will see how to control servo motor with STM32 by using PWM.

 Servo motors use feedback to determine the position of the shaft, you can control that position very precisely.
 As a result, servo motors are used to control the position of objects, rotate objects, move legs, arms or hands of robots, move sensors etc. with high precision.